 |UCAS Tariff Points||120-112.
 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications|

 |Irish Leaving Certificate||120 - 112 Tariff Points from Higher Level qualifications only|

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

 |Subject Requirements||If you are studying the Single Honours degree, you will be required to attend an audition.|

 |Specific Country Requirements||Select your country|

 There is a range of career opportunities available to Drama and Theatre Studies graduates.
 You may wish to pursue a teaching specialism through further qualification.
 You may wish to take on the challenge of postgraduate work at Masters or Doctoral level.
-Many of our students have gone on to work in the profession, after first completing a supplementary vocational qualification.
+Many of our students have gone on to work in the profession as actors, directors, stand-ups, writers and facilitators.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

 The tuition fees for 2019/20 are £9,250 for full-time undergraduate courses.